Racial Equity Institute Training

 The GroundWater and Phase I workshops are presented by the Racial Equity Institute (REI).
 Both these workshops are an intensive introduction to historical, institutional and systemic racism; challenge deeply-held assumptions; and reveal with sobering clarity the devastating impacts of persistent racial inequity on our nation’s most marginalized populations.
 Currently, all of our board and staff members have participated in REI training.

-In early 2018, Cuyahoga Arts & Culture announced that it would cover the cost of half-day GroundWater presentations by the Racial Equity Institute, in partnership with Cleveland Neighborhood Progress.
+In 2018, Cuyahoga Arts & Culture announced that it would cover the cost of half-day GroundWater presentations by the Racial Equity Institute, in partnership with Cleveland Neighborhood Progress.
 Offering these trainings – and ensuring that all our board and staff participate – is an important action that affirms and begins to demonstrate our organizational commitment to equity.
-We extended this offer for up to five staff and/or board members from organizations who are currently receiving a CAC grants.
-To date, 149 people representing at least 51 grantee organizations have participated in or registered for this learning opportunity.
+To date, 185 people representing 68 grantee organizations have participated in or registered for this learning opportunity.

 Cultural partners that have participated in REI training through our offer include: